GriffithUniLibrary/DataStoryTelling/content/0-intro.md

 Stories are effective in communicating meaning locked in data.

 ## From data to knowledge
-{% include figure.html img="DIKW_Pyramid.svg" alt="cat" caption="By Longlivetheux - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=37705247" width="70%" %}
+{% include figure.html img="DIKW_Pyramid.svg" alt="cat" caption="DIKW Pyramid: data, information, knowledge, and wisdom by Longlivetheux, CC BY-SA 4.0, <https://commons.wikimedia.org/w/index.php?curid=37705247>" width="70%" %}

 If a story is brought together by your data, visuals and narratives- let’s start by looking at your data.